ibm-cloud-docs/databases-for-etcd/getting-started.md

 ### Prefixes

-etcd stores key-values in a hieracrchical system, that also allows you to store and retrieve information nested under layers of keys.
+etcd stores key-values in a hierarchical system that allows you to store and retrieve information that is nested under layers of keys.
 ```
 $ etcdctl put /foo-service/container1 examplename
 OK
 ```

-Use the --prefix option on the get command to query on the top-level directory.
+Use the `--prefix` option on the get command to query on the top-level directory.
 ```
 $ etcdctl get --prefix /foo-service
 /foo-service/container1
 examplename
 ```

-If adding more sub-directory keys and values, then the --prefix option will return all of them in the top-level directory.
+If adding more subdirectory keys and values, then the `--prefix` option returns all of them in the top-level directory.
 ```
 $ etcdctl put /foo-service/container2 examplename2
 OK